DarSwin: Distortion Aware Radial Swin Transformer: Methodology

 \subsection{Window-based self attention}

 The Swin transformer architecture~\cite{liu2021swin} uses window-based self-attention, where attention is computed on non-overlapping windows of $M\times M$ patches.
-Here, we maintain that strategy, but the polar nature of our patches allows for an additional design choice: the number of patches along azimuth $M_\varphi$ and radius $M_r$ can be different.
-As shown in \cref{tab:detailed-architecture}, we define two variants: $M$ patches along both azimuth and radius, $M_r = M_\varphi = M$ (\thename-RA); or $M_\varphi = M^2$ patches along azimuth and $M_r = 1$ patch along radius (\thename-A).
-Note that we break this rule when the input resolution across radius or azimuth becomes lower than $M$ to maintain the number of patches in each window equals to $M^{2}$ at each stage (see \cref{tab:detailed-architecture}).
-We experimentally found (see \cref{sec:ablation}) that computing attention across $M^2$ patches along the azimuth (\thename-A) yielded improved performance.
+Here, we maintain that strategy, but the polar nature of our patches allows for an additional design choice.
+Namely, the number of patches along azimuth $M_\varphi$ and radius $M_r$ can be different.
+As shown in \cref{tab:detailed architecture}, we define two variants: $M$ patches along both azimuth and radius, $M_r = M_\varphi = M$ (DarSwin-RA); or $M_\varphi = M^2$ patches along azimuth and $M_r = 1$ patch along radius (DarSwin-A).
+Note that we break this rule when the input resolution across radius or azimuth becomes lower than $M$ to maintain the number of patches in each window equals to $M^{2}$ at each Stage (see \cref{tab:detailed architecture}).
+We experimentally found (see \cref{sec:ablation}) that computing attention across $M^2$ patches along the azimuth (DarSwin-A) yielded improved performance.

 Similarly, shifted window self-attention (used in \cite{liu2021swin} to introduce connections across windows at each stage of the network) is done by displacing the windows by $M$ patches along the azimuth.